advanced-security/codeql-qtil/README.md

 Most examples below assume that qtil is imported via the former method.
 Additionally, some qtilities are language specific and should typically be accessed by `import qtil.lang`, e.g., `qtil.cpp`.

+## Supported Languages

+- C/C++: ✅ available as `import qtil.Cpp` in pack `GithubSecurityLab/qtil-cpp`
+- C#: ✅ available as `import qtil.CSharp` in pack `GithubSecurityLab/qtil-csharp`
+- Go: ✅ available as `import qtil.Go` in pack `GithubSecurityLab/qtil-go`
+- Java: ✅ available as `import qtil.Java` in pack `GithubSecurityLab/qtil-java`
+- JavaScript: ✅ available as `import qtil.Javascript` in pack `GithubSecurityLab/qtil-javascript`
+- Python: ✅ available as `import qtil.Python` in pack `GithubSecurityLab/qtil-python`
+- Ruby: ✅ available as `import qtil.Ruby` in pack `GithubSecurityLab/qtil-ruby`
+- Rust: ❌ not yet available
+- Swift: ✅ available as `import qtil.Swift` in pack `GithubSecurityLab/qtil-swift`
+- QL: ❌ not yet available
+- other languages: ❌ not supported by CodeQL.

 ## Features

 ### Pairs, Tuples, and Products, oh my!